jmac-burgh/transcode_scripts_mythTV/README.md

 Many thanks to the developer of these scripts Pedro Pena, all the hard work was done by him.
-My contribution was slightly modify the code to work efficiently in my media server/client environment.
+My contribution was to slightly modify the code to work efficiently in my media server/client environment.

 				jmac